 Understanding Capital Gains

 Capital gains refer to the profits made on the sale of an asset if you sell it for a higher price than you purchased it.
-For example, if you purchase property valued at $100,000, and you sell it for $150,000, you have capital gains of $50,000 that you need to report.

 Capital gains are divided into short-term capital gains and long-term capital gains.
-If you hold the asset for one year or less, the value of its capital gains will be taxed as ordinary income.
+If you hold the asset for one year or less, the value of its short-term capital gains will be taxed as ordinary income.

 If you hold the assets for longer than one year, any capital gains are taxed as long-term capital gains.
-The tax you have to pay on it depends on your overall income.
+The tax you have to pay on it depends on your overall income [1] :

 Assets eligible for capital gains include: [1]